cu2/aldebaran/docs/overview.md

 The clock sends the CPU a signal every `1/clock_freq` seconds.
 If it takes more time for the CPU to execute the instruction at hand, the clock will wait and send the next signal as soon as possible.
 So the effective clock frequency (printed after Aldebaran shuts down) is typically smaller than the theoretical.
 If `clock_freq` is zero ("TURBO" mode), the clock sends signals as fast as possible.

-### RAM
+### Memory

-A simple RAM module with 65536 bytes of storage.
-Capable of reading and writing bytes or words.
+The Memory consists of RAM and Virtual RAM.
+The address space is 65536 bytes (16-bit flat), the lower 61440 bytes (0x0000-0xEFFF) map to the RAM, the upper 4096 bytes (0xF000-0xFFFF) to the Virtual RAM.
+The Memory is capable of reading and writing bytes or words.
+Trying to read/write a word on the boundary of RAM and Virtual RAM leads to segfault.
 The stack is stored in the RAM but it's implemented by the CPU.

+The Virtual RAM maps special storages of internal devices to the address space:

+- 0xF000-0xF03F: Device Controller / Device Registry (64 bytes)
+- 0xF040-0xF04F: Device Controller / Device Status Table (16 bytes)
+- 0xF050-0xFFFF: currently unmapped (4016 bytes)

+Trying to read/write from/to unmapped addresses in the Virtual RAM leads to segfault.

 ### CPU